PRIVACY POLICY - YOUR RIGHTS

 Or email: [email protected]

-Our Data Controller is The RCEL and you may contact them if you feel your rights have been breached.
+The RCEL is the Data Controller, and you may contact us if you feel your rights have been breached.
+Please send an email to: [email protected] for the attention of: Secretary General

 RCEL - Royal Commonwealth Ex-Services League - Registered Charity No. 1174874 - Haig House, 199 Borough High Street, London SE1 1AA, United Kingdom - Telephone +44 (0)20 3207 2413